orochi-network/zkDatabase/packages/serverless/README.md

 ```
 This will start a MongoDB instance with the replica set named rs0 and enable keyfile-based authorization.

+3. Copy the `.env.example` file to a new file named `.env`.
+And edit the `.env` file and replace the placeholder values with your actual environment-specific values.

+Url: `mongodb://admin:password@127.0.0.1:27017/?directConnection=true`

 ## License

 This project is licensed under the Server Side Public License - see the [LICENSE](LICENSE) file for details